Coordinating, facilitating, empowering, and managing.

 Program Director, Research Communication & Documentation

-Prior to joining the Research team, Ms. Lehr worked in account management at Creative Services and as assistant director of editorial and new media in the Questrom School of Business at Boston University.
-Ms. Lehr holds a BS in journalism from Kansas State University.
+Prior to joining the Research team, Ms. Hathaway worked in account management at Creative Services and as assistant director of editorial and new media in the Questrom School of Business at Boston University.
+Ms. Hathaway holds a BS in journalism from Kansas State University.

-Ms. Tokarz previously held the position of executive assistant to the dean and event manager at Sargent College.
-She earned her BA in international relations from Boston University, and her MA in Russian, Eurasian, and East European studies from Georgetown University.
+Ms. Tokarz joined the Office of the Vice President and Associate Provost for Research in August 2014.
+She previously held the position of executive assistant to the dean and event manager at Sargent College.
+Ms. Tokarz earned her BA in international relations from Boston University, and her MA in Russian, Eurasian, and East European studies from Georgetown University.

 Ms. Monahan was appointed in September 2014.
-She handles day-to-day administration tasks in the office, including answering the main phone line, responding to email inquiries, and maintaining the calendar for the vice president and associate provost for research.
-Her responsibilities also include reviewing expenses for centers reporting to the office as while as event planning, organizing workshops and panels geared toward research faculty, staff, and students.
+She handles daily operations and administrative tasks in the office while also managing scheduling for the vice president and associate provost for research.
+Her responsibilities also include coordinating logistics for workshops, seminars, and other events sponsored by Research geared toward faculty, students, and staff.

-Ms. Monahan previously held the position of senior program coordinator in the Development Office at the College of Engineering.
+Ms. Monahan previously held the position of senior program coordinator in the Development Office at the College of Engineering where she assisted with the College’s 50th Anniversary Celebration.
 She earned her BS in economics from the University of Mary Washington and is pursuing her MBA in the evening program at the Questrom School of Business.